• Accounting

 • Transformation — Clients are pressuring firms to diversify service offerings.

 These three factors make it difficult for firms with traditional structures to compete effectively.
-But with PE backing, accounting firms can invest more in talent and technology and begin offering more services — giving them a competitive edge and boosting profits.
+But with PE backing, accounting firms can invest more in talent and technology and offer more services — giving them a competitive edge and boosting profits.
 For example, PE-backed firms like EisnerAmper, Citrin Cooperman, and Cherry Bekaert all significantly increased revenue within just a year or two.
 In fact, Cherry Bekaert’s revenue nearly doubled from $293 million to $585 million in 2023.

 This momentum shows no signs of slowing.
 In 2024, global PE- and venture capital–backed deals in the accounting sector totaled $6.31 billion.
 The Financial Times also projects that one-third of the 30 largest U.S. firms could soon be operating with PE backing.
+But expanding services relies on increasing collaboration between different lines of service, which requires improved connectivity within the firm.

 Evaluating private equity opportunities